yaptide/deploy/README.md

 ## Instructions

-1. Fill the clouds.yaml with credentials needed to access OpenStack cloud
+1. Downloand the `openrc.sh` file from the OpenStack dashboard and source it.
+If it asks for a password, use the one from the dashboard.

 2. Install necessary requirements: